-U.S. Attorney Fishman credited the FBI, the U.S. Postal Inspection Service, the U.S. Department of Housing and Urban Development - Office of Inspector General, and the Federal Housing Finance Agency - Office of Inspector General, which identified multiple Fannie Mae and Freddie Mac loans that went into foreclosure.
+U.S. Attorney Fishman credited the FBI, the U.S. Postal Inspection Service, the U.S. Department of Housing and Urban Development - Office of Inspector General, and the Federal Housing Finance Agency - Office of Inspector General, which identified multiple Fannie Mae and Freddie Mac loans that went into foreclosure, with the investigation leading to these sentences.